James Beard Foundation Award: 2010s

 The James Beard Foundation Awards are annual awards presented by the James Beard Foundation to recognize culinary professionals in the United States.
 The awards recognize chefs, restaurateurs, authors and journalists each year, and are generally scheduled around James Beard's May birthday.

-The foundation also awards annually since 1998 the designation of America's Classic for local independently-owned restaurants that reflect the charcter of the community.
+Annually since 1998, the foundation has awarded the designation of America's Classic for local independently-owned restaurants that reflect the character of the community.

 2010 awards

 The 2010 James Beard Foundation Awards were presented on May 3, 2010, at New York's Lincoln Center, in a ceremony hosted by Alton Brown, Lidia Bastianich, and Wolfgang Puck.
 The media and book awards were presented one nigher earlier in a ceremony at Espace, hosted by Kelly Choi and Andrew Zimmern.